 Appalachian Regional Prescription Opioid (ARPO) Surge Takedown

-For more information about the ARPO Surge Takedown, please see below:
+For more information about the ARPO Surge Takedown and other actions the Department is taking to combat the opioid crisis, please see below:

 Assistance for those with medical needs who may have been impacted by the ARPO Surge Takedown enforcement actions: